-Because out of the 33% of hiring managers who admit to dismissing a candidate within the first 90 seconds, 47% did so because he or she appeared to have little or no knowledge of the company.
+Because out of the 33 per cent of hiring managers who admit to dismissing a candidate within the first 90 seconds, 47 per cent did so because he or she appeared to have little or no knowledge of the company.
 Conducting pre-interview research will not only prepare you for answering questions related to the organization, your experience and the position, it will also help you form informed questions of your own.

 So, before you go onsite, here's how to sleuth online: